 The aeroplanes which have been tested since the 60's with Münchner IABG acting as main contractor range from the Tornado to the Airbus - including the Airbus numbers 300, 310, 320, 330 and 340.
 The aim of this extended time test is to provide experimental evidence that the airframe has sufficient serviceable life and to eliminate any possible weak points still in evidence.
 Clients requiring these tests include all the major European aircraft manufacturers.
 The current test is carried out by the IABG in conjunction with Dresdener IMA Materialforschung und Anwendungstechnik GmbH.
 It only took less than two years to design and construct the test.
 The static tests were started in April 2001 and shortly before the first flight in September, the endurance tests were started with a new control technique developed by the IABG to realize the tests in a extremely short timeframe.

-Tests with Hänchen servo hydraulic actuators - Test
+Tests with Hänchen test hydraulic actuator

 Since 1974 Hänchen hydraulic cylinders have been used for the majority of these dynamic tests for aircraft.
-The servo hydraulic test actuators are supplied with a throughput of 4,400 litres of compressed oil per minute over many kilometres of pipelines with diameters of up to 20 cm on the main pipes.
+The servo hydraulic test cylinders are supplied with a throughput of 4,400 litres of compressed oil per minute over many kilometres of pipelines with diameters of up to 20 cm on the main pipes.
 Process computers coordinate the sequences of movements in such a way that the loads correspond to the day-to-day flight realities of the Airbus A 340-600.
 In order to make these movements as realistic as possible, the servo hydraulic actuators are driven by proportional valves.
 This process mainly uses testing machine cylinders with floating annular gap sealing, patented by Hänchen.
 For special tasks, however, cylinders with hydrostatically mounted piston rod guides are also used.

 Simulation not only on the computer